-But, with our hearts playing such a large part in keeping us alive and healthy, how much do we actually know about them?
-To help you understand more about how your circulatory system we have gathered some interesting facts about the heart that we are sure you will find insightful.
+They play such a huge part in keeping us alive and healthy and, you probably think you know a lot about the heart but, in reality what do we really know?
+To learn more about how your circulatory system works, we have gathered some interesting facts about the heart that we think you will find insightful.

 - The circulatory system is made up of the heart, veins and arteries.
-It is the heart's job to pump oxygenated blood from its left side into your arteries and around your body, whereas veins carry away unwanted carbon dioxide and waste products to the right side of the heart which in turn pumps the blood to the lungs to be reoxygenated.
+It is the heart's job to pump oxygenated blood from its left side into your arteries and around your body.
+On the other hand, veins carry away unwanted carbon dioxide and waste products to the right side of the heart which in turn pumps the blood to the lungs where it is then re-oxygenated.

-- Regular exercise is an important factor when it comes to keeping your heart healthy.
-As your heart has the potential to grow or shrink in size, the more physically fit a person is, the more likely that they have a larger heart that is able to pump blood around the body, in fewer beats per minute.
-Similarly, our pulse can demonstrate if your heart is unhealthy as a high heart rate can relate to health conditions such as heart disease or high blood pressure.
-Interestingly, your heartbeat can also change depending on what music you are listening to.
+- Your heart has the potential to grow and shrink in size.
+Due to this, regular exercise is an important factor when it comes to keeping your heart healthy.
+The more physically fit a person is, the more likely that they have a larger heart that is able to pump blood around the body, in fewer beats per minute.
+Similarly, your pulse can demonstrate if your heart is unhealthy as a high heart rate can relate to health conditions including heart disease or high blood pressure.
+Your heartbeat can also change depending on what music you are listening to.

-- As well as keeping healthy by exercising often, the are also a few other things that helps to keep the heart healthier and reduce the risk of coronary related illnesses.
+- There are other lifestyle choices aside from exercise which can help keep the heart healthy and reduce the risk of of coronary related illnesses.
 For example, vegetarians are 32% less likely to be admitted to hospital or die from heart disease and eating dark chocolate can reduce the risk of heart disease.
-Other factors can cause more damage to the heart such as prolonged lack of sleep which can cause irregular jumping heartbeats and drug use (particularly cocaine) can affect the hearts electrical activity.
-As the heart produces enough energy everyday to drive a truck for 20 miles, clearly keeping it as healthy as possible is important.
+Other factors can cause more damage to the heart such as prolonged lack of sleep which can cause irregular jumping heartbeats.
+Drug use, particularly cocaine can also affect the hearts electrical activity.
+As the heart produces enough energy everyday to drive a truck for 20 miles, keeping it as healthy as possible is important.